 Crossings can be a source of safety risk to the public, in that an exposed gas pipe crossing a waterway or an elevated area could be used as a means for persons to cross.
 In 2019 a crossing in Marton was identified as having increased likelihood of being used in this manner.
 During 2020 a safety fence was constructed to discourage public access to the Crossing.

-Document No: Document Name: Effective from: 1 July 2024 Version: 13.0 GNZ-012 Asset Management Plan (AMP) Ellective from.
-1 July 2024 version.
-13.0 Responsible Ma nager: A 20 1 0004 D 27 100 Chief Executive Approved by Directors: 30 June 2024 Page 37 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2025 Version: 14.0 Responsible Manager: Chief Executive Approved by Directors: 30 June 2025 Page 37 of 109